 THE DETAILS: One of the many UFO-centered tales regarding the Apollo missions alleges that Neil Armstrong and Buzz Aldrin, the two moonwalkers of Apollo 11, found alien artifacts on the Moon.
 Overwhelmed by their discovery, they started reporting it excitedly to Mission Control over the public radio link, while Mission Control tried to shut them up and told them to switch to a secure channel.

-Astronaut 2: We have some explanation for that?
+Astronaut 2: What is it?
+We have some explanation for that?

 Houston: We have none, don’t worry, continue your program!